Lumber River: Eighteenth century

 Early English surveyors named the river "Drowning Creek."
 In 1749, British colonial records identified the river as a branch of the Little Pee Dee River.
 In 1809, the North Carolina state legislature changed the name of the river to Lumber, most likely to symbolize the thriving lumber industry in the area, and its use of the river for transporting logs.
 They wanted a name more positive than Drowning Creek.

 Nineteenth century

 In the late 18th and the 19th centuries, the lumbering and naval stores industries were critical to the region's economy.
 The Lumber River became a vital route for transporting 100-foot logs downriver to the seaport of Georgetown, South Carolina.
 Lumberton, North Carolina was important for the timber industry and associated production of turpentine.
-The visible remaining bridge abutments, tram bridges, and dock pilings are reminders of the critical importance of lumbering and naval stores industries to the area as a whole.
+Although no large 19th-century mills or factories remain intact, the landscape still bears physical traces of that bygone era.
+Old bridge abutments, remnants of tram bridges, and dock pilings are especially visible in areas like the “Net Hole” and stand as silent reminders of the Lumber River's historic role as the backbone of the region's timber and naval stores economy.
+The Lumber River did more than just transport logs.
+It shaped settlement patterns and commercial development.
+Towns like Lumberton and early inland communities such as Princess Ann were established along the river during this time although they are not present today.

+Twenty first century

+Recent hurricanes like Matthew (2016) and Florence (2018) produced widespread flooding in the Lumber River basin and affected Robeson County communities significantly.
+Research on disaster recovery in the region highlights regional resilience, including aid efforts, tribal coordination, and communities who came together and supported long term building.
+Many citizens along the Lumber River and surrounding areas experienced long-term displacement and economic disruption as floodwaters remained in low-lying areas for days and, in some cases, weeks.
+In addition, these disasters have led to increased discussions about climate change, floodplain management, and the need for future planning to reduce vulnerability in the Lumber River watershed.